-In the pharmacy all kinds of homeopathic globules are available for sale.
+In the pharmacy all kinds of homeopathic globules are available for sale -over the counter.
 They are also strongly promoted by the manufacturers with the attributes “gentle and natural“.
 Above all, “simple and side-effect-free” self-treatment is recommended again and again.
 There are many books on the subject (guidebook, “Quickfinder”) and the majority of homeopathic remedies are recommended on the basis of word-of-mouth propaganda (“With my cold I recently had super remedy XY helped, try it yourself!”).
 This was clearly confirmed by the results of an Allensbach survey conducted in Germany in 2014.
 According to the information given there, 67 percent of those questioned named the “advice of friends, family and acquaintances” as the “way to homeopathic medicines”.

 In spite of all this, consumers do not know (and manufacturers, vendors and even homeopaths do not tell them) that there is little that contradicts Hahnemann’s method more than self-treatment with globules.

 As already explained in another context, Hahnemann’s method does not deal with diseases, but with symptoms.
 The method requires that the correct remedy be selected from the repertories, i.e. the directories in which the symptom pictures are assigned to the homeopathic remedies, for a patient’s symptom pictures that has been created with great care.
 All this is the task of the physician, the “experienced healing artist”.
 Incidentally, a remedy with only a single original substance (homeopathic stock) must be determined.
 Hahnemann clearly rejected remedies that were produced with several substances, so-called complex remedies, and most classical homeopaths still do so today.